NASCAR starting lineup at Bristol: Kyle Busch wins pole, Kurt Busch starts second

 Kurt Busch knew exactly where he lost the pole.

-"I missed it a little bit in turn one, got greedy and it washed up just a little bit," Kurt Busch told FS1.
-"Two Busch's on the front row, that's not too bad."
+"I missed it a little bit in Turn 1, got greedy and it washed up just a little bit," Kurt Busch told FS1.
+"Two Busches on the front row, that's not too bad."

 Kevin Harvick, who leads the NASCAR Cup series with three victories this season, crashed in practice earlier in the day and had to go to a backup car.
 He did not turn a qualifying lap and will start 39th — where he would have started regardless of how he qualified because he is driving a backup car.